arcticfoxrc/pennywise/README.md

 ## Architecture

-PennyWise is built using a modern front-end architecture with the following key components:
+PennyFox is built using a modern front-end architecture with the following key components:

 ### Overview